Body Contouring After Weight-Loss Surgery

 What are the risks of body-contouring surgery?

-Body contouring is a safe procedure, but it comes with risks.
+Body contouring is a generally safe procedure, but it comes with some risks.

 People who have lost a lot of weight may be at a higher risk for problems than people